Privacy Policy

 In this Privacy Policy “we”, “us” and “our” and “Oceania” collectively refers to Oceania Healthcare Limited and its related companies and affiliates (which includes Oceania Care Company Limited, Oceania Village Company Limited and Oceania Group (NZ) Limited).

 Oceania operates in the New Zealand residential aged care and retirement village sectors, providing a full range of residential aged care services (including rest home, hospital and dementia level care) at its aged care facilities as well as offering residents villas and apartments within retirement villages (“Services”).
-Our business relies on the collection of personal information that is submitted by you, or with your authority, to enable us to provide our Services to you in the aged care and retirement village sectors.
+Our Services include the provision of online services such as our website and social media pages.
+Our business relies on the collection of personal information that is submitted by you, or with your authority, to enable us to provide our Services in the aged care and retirement village sectors.

 We may amend the terms of this Privacy Policy from time to time and we will notify you of any changes by posting an updated version on our website or by sending you a notice via email.
 It is your responsibility to check this Privacy Policy periodically for changes and to keep your email address current.